 The Effects of High Pressure on the Body

 High barometric pressure can affect the body similarly to when at sea level.
-It can cause the oxygen levels in our blood to be higher than usual, leading to increased energy and alertness.
+It can up blood sugars and cause the oxygen levels in our blood to be higher than usual, leading to increased energy and alertness.

-Additionally, high barometric pressure can cause an increase in blood pressure, which can put a strain on the heart and other organs.
+Additionally, high barometric pressure and cold temperatures can cause an increase in blood pressure, which can put a strain on the heart and other organs.
 It can also lead to headaches and migraines due to the increased pressure on the skull and sinuses.

 Additionally, it is crucial to control your environment’s temperature and humidity levels to mitigate any discomfort caused by changes in barometric pressure.